SEA-AI/protorec/README.md

 ## ⚙️ Quick Start

-Download the latest wheel from the [releases page](https://github.com/SEA-AI/protorec/releases).
+Download the latest wheel from the [releases page](https://github.com/SEA-AI/protorec/releases) or create one with `uv build`.

 1. Install the wheel: